jewettaij/moltemplate/doc/doc_ltemplify.md

-The resulting LT file will include all of the information relevant to that molecule including atom types, charges, coordinates, bonded interactions, force field parameters, force field styles, groups, and fixes that are relevant to that molecule.
+The resulting LT file will include all of the information relevant to that molecule including atom types, charges, coordinates, bonded interactions, force field parameters, force field styles, groups, and fixes that effect the molecule.
 (Other information will be omitted.)

 *However, by default*, "ltemplify.py" will copy all of the information from these files into an LT file that describes the entire system.
-*(Later, when moltemplate.sh is run on that LT file, it will try to re-generate the original LAMMPS files.)*
+*(Later, when moltemplate.sh is run on that LT file, it will try to re-generate all of the original LAMMPS files.)*
 Normally, this is not very useful.